top of page

 Thomas died 3 years later and was buried at the chapel by the Rev John Bartlett Burt.

-The 1861 census shows her living with their 62 year old parents at Hill Top.
+Martha Read was Thomas' sister, born in 1831.
+Martha never married and lived with her parents into her 30’s.
+The 1861 census shows her living with their 62-year-old parents at Hill Top.

 She was buried at the chapel by the Rev John Bartlett Burt on 30th October1884.